jmcastagnetto/practical_machine_learning-coursera-june2015/assignment-june-2015.md

 </aside>

-Using the validation set we get an accuracy of 0.9943
+Validating the model results in an accuracy of 0.9943
 (95% confidence interval:
 [0.9918,
 0.9962]).
 The estimated accuracy is well above the "no information rate" statistic of 0.2845.
-The model also has a high kappa statistic of 0.9928, which suggest that the process yielded a good classifier.
+The validation results also in a high kappa statistic of 0.9928, which suggest a that the model is a very good classifier.
-Overall this predictive model compares well with what was reported in the original study (an accuracy of 0.9803).
+Overall, this model compares well with
+the 0.9803 accuracy that was reported in original.

 The first 20 model predictors can be seen in Figure  2, and the complete list of predictors (ordered by their mean decrease in